 Upon substitution into \eqref{reddyneq}, we obtain the following nonlinear equation for the perturbation,

 In view of \eqref{defL0}, equation \eqref{nlpert} can be recast as

 where $\cL u$ is the linearization around $\brt$ of $\nabla \mathcal{E}(\brt + u)$ acting on the perturbation $u$, and

 comprises the nonlinear terms.
-In view of the form of the operator \eqref{defL0} we reckon the perturbation equation as a nonlinear wave equation.
-By making the (standard) change of variables $v = \partial_t u$, solving the perturbation equation \eqref{nlpert} is equivalent to solving the nonlinear hyperbolic system
+In view of the form of the operator \eqref{defL0}, we reckon the perturbation equation as a nonlinear wave equation.
+By the (standard) change of variables $v = \partial_t u$, the perturbation equation \eqref{nlpert} is equivalent to the the nonlinear hyperbolic system

-in an appropriate space, which will be determined later.
+in the appropriate spaces, which will be determined later.